Bridgend (Senedd constituency)

 Bridgend (Pen-y-bont ar Ogwr) is a constituency of the Senedd.
 It elects one Member of the Senedd by the first past the post method of election.
 Also, however, it is one of seven constituencies in the South Wales West electoral region, which elects four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.

 History

 Bridgend can be considered a relatively safe Labour seat.
 The former First Minister Carwyn Jones had represented the constituency since the creation of the assembly until 2021.
 The former Secretary of State for Wales Alun Cairns contested the seat in 1999 and 2003.

 Boundaries

-The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Bridgend Westminster constituency.
+The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Bridgend Westminster constituency prior to the 2023 review of Westminster constituencies.
 It is partly within the preserved county of Mid Glamorgan and partly within the preserved county of South Glamorgan.

 The other six constituencies of the region are Aberavon, Gower, Neath, Ogmore, Swansea East and Swansea West.